riak/riak.github.io/docs/developing/usage/conflict-resolution/csharp.md

 ---
-title: "C Sharp"
+title: "C#"
 id: usage_conflict_resolution_csharp
+slug: csharp
+sidebar_position: 3
 ---

-For reasons explained in the [Introduction to conflict resolution](/riak/kv/2.2.3/developing/usage/conflict-resolution), we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
+For reasons explained in the [Introduction to conflict resolution](/docs/developing/usage/conflict-resolution), we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to use-case-specific criteria.
 Here, we'll provide a brief guide to conflict resolution using the official [Riak .NET client][riak_dotnet_client].